Maleyka-gh/DB_Regio_EDA/README.md

 <img src="Interactive_plots/plt2.png" alt="overview" width="600"/>
 </div>

+#### Comparison of  Plot 3.1 and Plot 6 ----> indicate a couple of possibilities:

+**Lower Train Frequency on Monday:** Monday may have fewer train journeys overall compared to Tuesday.
+With fewer trains running, any delays experienced by those trains could have a more significant impact on the average delay per train.
+Even if the average delay per train is higher on Monday, the lower number of train journeys results in a lower overall delay compared to Tuesday.

+**Higher Delays on Critical Trains:** It's possible that on Monday, certain critical train journeys or routes experience higher delays compared to Tuesday.
+While the average delay per train might be higher on Monday, it doesn't necessarily mean that all train journeys are affected.
+Instead, specific trains or routes might be encountering significant delays, skewing the average for that day.

 Plot 2.1: The FacetGrid plot  shows the relationship between the number of train runs and delay minutes for each day of the week.
 Each subplot is a scatter plot of train runs versus delay minutes for a specific day.
 This allows us to see if the relationship varies depending on the day of the week.